edge-classic/EDGE-classic/README.md

 # Notable Improvements over EDGE 1.35

+- Uncapped framerate
+- Updated renderer with Direct3D11, GLES3, and GL 3.3 paths in addition to the legacy GL 1.3 renderer
+- Multithreaded BSP traversal (when using new renderer)
+- Support for Dehacked code pointers up to and including MBF21
+- DEHEXTRA compatibility
+- DSDehacked compatibility
+- Improved compatibility with Boom behavior and rendering (physics, height sectors, etc)
 - UDMF map support
-- DEHEXTRA compatibility
+- Improved sound mixer with floating-point samples and OpenAL spatialization/attenuation models
 - A soundfont-capable MIDI player (SF2/SF3 support)
 - OPL emulation with external OP2/AIL/TMB/WOPL instrument support
-- Many more music and sound formats (MP3, OGG, FLAC, IT/S3M/XM/MOD Tracker music)
+- Many more music and sound formats (PC Speaker, IMF, MP3, OGG, FLAC, IT/S3M/XM/MOD/FT)
 - UMAPINFO compatibility
-- Migration from SDL1 to SDL2 (longevity and potential new features)
+- Migration from SDL1 to SDL2 (longevity and improved gamepad support)
-- Improved support for gamepads
+- Lua as the primary scripting language, with a COAL compatibility layer for ease of migration
 - Expanded DDF, RTS, and COAL features
-- Full support for the Chex Quest 1, HacX 1.2, Harmony and REKKR IWADs
-- Greatly improved Heretic/Blasphemer IWAD compatibility
-- Enhanced support for the Freedoom 1/2 IWADs
 - Widescreen statusbar, intermission, and title screens
 - Replaced GLBSP with AJBSP as the internal nodebuilder
 - Inventory system